ecmwf-training/c3s-training/how-to-run-these-tutorials.md

 To create an environment with all the dependencies listed in the `environment.yml` file you will need to use the terminal following the next steps.

-1. Create the environment from the environment.yml file.
+1. **Create the environment from the environment.yml file**.
 The first line of the `environment.yml` file sets the new environment's name.
    `conda env create -f environment.yml`

-2. Activate the environment file.
+2. **Activate the environment file**.
    `conda activate example-environment`

-3. Verify that the environment is installed correctly and check the list of environments available.
+3. **Verify that the environment is installed correctly and check the list of environments available.**
    `conda env list`